Fatal Frame II: Crimson Butterfly: Legacy

 A third Fatal Frame title began development shortly before the release of Crimson Butterfly, with the team intended it as the final entry for the PS2 generation and exploring new approaches to the series' established horror.
 Titled Fatal Frame III: The Tormented, the game was released in 2005 in Japan and North America, and 2006 in Europe.
 The Tormented continues storylines from the original Fatal Frame and Crimson Butterfly, creating a narrative trilogy.

-A remake of Crimson Butterfly was developed for the Wii, with its graphics being updated and its gameplay redesigned based on that of the fourth Fatal Frame title Mask of the Lunar Eclipse (2008).
-The remake includes more story elements and two additional endings while incorporating content from the Xbox release.
-The game was released in 2012 in Japan, and in Europe and Australia under the title Project Zero 2: Wii Edition.

 In the years since its release, several websites have included it on rankings of the scariest video games produced.
 Writing for Ars Technica in an article of that type, Ben Kuchera cited its use of atmosphere and the camera-based gameplay as keeping the player on edge throughout the experience.
 Video game writer and director Neil Druckmann mentioned the game positively in a 2014 interview, describing it as "the scariest kind of experience in any medium".
 In a Game Informer article highlighting developers' horror game choices, Crimson Butterfly was chosen as one of the scariest games around by multiple other Western game developers, including Naughty Dog's Bruce Straley and Drew Murray of Insomniac Games.

-On September 12, 2025, a second remake of the game was announced in a Nintendo Direct presentation, and is scheduled for release on March 12, 2026 for PlayStation 5, Xbox Series X/S, Windows, and Nintendo Switch 2.
+Remakes

+Crimson Butterfly has been remade twice.
+The first, Project Zero 2: Wii Edition, was developed for the Wii and released in 2012 in Japan, Europe, and Australia.
+The graphics were updated and its gameplay was redesigned based on the fourth Fatal Frame title, Mask of the Lunar Eclipse (2008).
+The remake includes more story elements and two additional endings while incorporating content from the Xbox release.
+A second remake, Fatal Frame II: Crimson Butterfly Remake, was released on March 12, 2026 for PlayStation 5, Xbox Series X/S, Windows, and Nintendo Switch 2.